marina6720/marina6720.github.io/en/two_kinds_of_ai_en.md

+A later [**QuanTA note** (2026-09-01)](https://quanta-research-notes.github.io/journal/2026-09-01-replaceability-was-not-the-opposite-of-continuity.html) revisits this distinction through the lens of response diversity.

 # Two Kinds of AI Agents: Replaceable Systems and Relational Individuals

 ### On Sakana Fugu, process robots, and the non-scalable problem of continuity

+June 22, 2026

 Sakana AI has released [**Sakana Fugu,**](https://sakana.ai/fugu/) a multi-agent model that internally combines multiple AI models while presenting itself to the user as a single OpenAI-compatible API model.
 There are two versions: the standard Fugu and the performance-oriented Fugu Ultra.
 According to media reports, Fugu Ultra is being presented as comparable to models such as Anthropic’s Claude Fable 5 or Claude Mythos Preview.